masterrr/blog/_posts/2020-12-09-assumptions.markdown

 categories: posts
 ---

 Every product created lies on assumptions.
 They must be true for the product to succeed.
-This is Step 1.
+This is Step One.

 Let's imagine the charity app, where one creates events, people join for money and all monies go towards the charity selected.